 - Calculate your income.
 How much do you make?

-If you are a gig worker or have a fluctuating income you should either round to the best if your ability or make two budgets- one for a good month and one for a bad month
+If you are a gig worker or have a fluctuating income, you should either round to the best of your ability or make two budgets- one for a good month and one for a bad month.

 - Subtract #2 from #1.
-This is the amount that you are able to spend on other things.
+This is the amount that you can spend on other things.

 Whether you follow your budget or stay within your budget is a totally different issue than actually making a budget.
-Additionally, I don’t spend time trying to categorize each purchase or trying to move things from one envelope to another.
-As long as I stay within the budget it doesn’t matter what the money is spent on.
+Additionally, I don’t spend time categorizing each purchase or trying to move things from one envelope to another.
+As long as I stay within the budget, it doesn’t matter what the money is spent on.
 Who has time for more work or more fretting and agonizing?

 But I already have a budget!

 Great!
 Awesome!
-Even if you are like me and have a very specific budget that you follow every month its a good idea to revisit you budget, your savings allocations and your new needs.
-After all, life happens and things change.
+Even if you are like me and have a particular budget that you follow every month, it’s a good idea to revisit your budget, savings allocations, and new needs.
+After all, life happens, and things change.
 Now is a great time to look at your budget and reevaluate if it is still working.
 Are there new sinking funds you need to start?
 Are you able to raise your savings or your charitable giving?
 Do you have adequate retirement savings?
 Now is the time to make this happen.